elxp101t3r/BandNameGenerator/README.md

-# Day one of my python challenge that starts from nothing to hero
+# Day one of my python challenge